To Schedule Your Free HIV Test at ADS

 The test is confidential and there is no cost to you.
 There are numerous reasons to know your status.

-We provide this service in our Asheboro, Burlington, and Greensboro offices.
-Depending on your location, just contact any of the ADS staff listed below to schedule your test.
+We provide this service in our Greensboro office.
+Just contact the ADS staff member listed below to schedule your test.

 To schedule your appointment to be tested, contact:

 Phone: (336) 333-6860 Ext.
 241

 The following questionnaire is for you to use in determining whether or not you are at risk of being infected with HIV in order to help you decide whether or not you would like to get tested.